gerryge/gerryge.github.io/source/_posts/使用Hexo-pure主题创建个人博客.md

 hexo new [layout] <title>
 ```

 Creates a new article.
 If the title contains spaces, surround it with quotation marks.

-## git提交代码
+## git 提交代码

 ```cmd
 git add .